slonigiraf/whitepaper/slonigiraf/ENG.md

 It is possible that a student and a tutor may conspire against a previous tutor to receive reimbursement while the student has not actually forgotten the skill.
 This type of deception is not prohibited in any administrative way, but it is almost impossible in the long term - such a student would be banned from the community of tutors as dishonest and would lose the ability to receive new diplomas.

+### Comparing the Speed of Skill Acquisition of the Slonigiraf Model to the Traditional Model

+In the traditional model, a teacher teaches a group of students all at once, typically spending 22 minutes of their time to teach a skill to the group.
+The outcome of this method is that only one out of four students will have learned the skill.
+For example, if a teacher is working with a group of 32 students, this approach will result in 8 students having learned the skill.

+In contrast, the Slonigiraf model utilizes individualized instruction, where a teacher works with students one-on-one.
+At first glance, it may appear that the traditional model results in more skills being acquired in the same amount of time.
+However, in 22 minutes, a teacher using the Slonigiraf model will be able to teach 2 students (11 minutes per student) and the first student taught by the teacher will then teach another student.
+This results in a total of 3 students acquiring the skill, whereas another teacher using a traditional model in the same amount of time would have taught 8 students.

+But why are we arguing that the Slonigiraf model is more efficient than the traditional?
+The answer is because of other skills and other students.
+It's true that during 22 minutes only 3 students will get the skill that the teacher has started to introduce to the group.
+But during the time these 3 students acquire such skill other students will spread the skills that were introduced before.
+As any student in the Slonigiraf model has the 0.5 probability to get a new skill per session, during 2 sessions of 11 minutes each student is supposed to learn some new skill.
+Therefore, it is important to compare not just the number of students who acquire a specific skill in the traditional model (8) versus the Slonigiraf model (3), but also the total number of students who acquire any new skill in the Slonigiraf model (32).
+This shows that the Slonigiraf model is 4 times more efficient than the traditional one.
+Actually the performance of the Slonigiraf model is only 3 times better than the traditional because some students forget some skills.

 ### Teacher Salary Can Be Adjusted to the Quality of Teaching

 **The role of a teacher** differs from that of a student in three ways: